Skip to main content

 The Upsides of Being a Seasoned Developer

-Not only is there a high demand for skilled developers within the tech industry, but there are in fact considerably fewer barriers to entry here than you’ll find in other fields.
-(That’s not to say there isn’t ageism in tech, but we’ll get to that later).
+There a high demand for skilled developers within the tech industry and considerably fewer barriers to entry than you’ll find in other fields.
+That’s not to say there isn’t ageism in tech, but we’ll get to that later.

 Developers have hard skills and get the opportunity, during the interview process, to demonstrate those skills--so focus on your programming know-how first and foremost.
 Keep adding to your portfolio and drilling coding challenges and algorithms so your skills will be evident.
 Only then, once you’ve proved your technical abilities and moved forward in the process, should you pitch your previous experience as a bonus to differentiate yourself from other, less experienced candidates.
 Employers looking for well-rounded candidates will appreciate your work history and the unique perspective you can bring to the team.